deflex-fi/deflex-referrer-treasury/README.md

 Required network fees: `minfee * (1 + len(foreign_assets))`
 - `1 * minfee` microALGO for the call itself
 - `len(foreign_assets) * minfee` to send the commission to the referrer

+### Setting an escrow's permissions: `set_escrow_permissions`

+Lets a referrer grant or revoke the permission to let the privileged swapper account withdraw from their escrow account.
+This function can only be called by the referrer account that owns this escrow account.

+Parameters:
+1. `escrow`: the referrer's escrow account
+2. `permission`: 1 if the referrer grants the swapper access to the escrow, 0 otherwise

+Required network fees: `1 * minfee`

+### Setting the privileged swapper account: `set_swapper_address`

+Lets the app's creator define a privileged swapper account that is allowed to withdraw from accounts for which it was given access to.
+This function can only be called by this app's creator account.

+Parameters:
+1. `swapper`: the address of the swapper

+Required network fees: `1 * minfee`

 ### Getting a referrer's escrow address: `get_escrow_by_referrer`